zalando/zalenium/README.md

 have, see [contributing](CONTRIBUTING.md) for more details.

 ### Why?
-We know how complicated is to:
+We know how complicated it is to:
 * Have a stable grid to run UI tests with Selenium
 * Maintain it over time (keep up with new browser, Selenium and drivers versions)
 * Provide capabilities to cover all browsers and platforms